A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Security and Privacy of Gait Recognition

 Like other biometrics systems, gait recognition should also be secure from various attacks.
 There are three kinds of attacks, according to the summary in~\cite{jain2021tbiom}, presentation attacks, adversarial attacks, and template attacks.

 \begin{itemize}

-\item \textbf{Presentation Attacks} is a kind of attack by presenting artificial objects to the sensors of biometrics systems.
-It is very common in face recognition~\cite{facepad} to attack a face recognition system by presenting a face image on the iPad or wearing a 3D silicon mask.
-Different from face presentation attacks, few works are on gait recognition.
-The first investigation on vision-based gait presentation attack is by Hadid \etal~\cite{2012spoofnixon}.
-They investigated how clothing could be used to spoof a target.
-Later they studied how to improve gait recognition to attacks in their successive work~\cite{2013spoofing}.
-It is not a well-studied topic in gait recognition, and more work on it is expected.
+\item \textbf{Presentation Attacks} refer to a type of attack where artificial objects are presented to the sensors of biometric systems.
+This form of attack is prevalent in face recognition systems, as highlighted in the FacePAD study~\cite{facepad}, where face images displayed on devices or 3D silicon masks are used to deceive the system.
+In contrast, there have been limited studies on gait presentation attacks.
+The pioneering investigation on vision-based gait presentation attacks was conducted by Hadid~\etal~\cite{2012spoofnixon}.
+However, presentation attacks in gait recognition remain relatively unexplored, necessitating further research in this area.

 \item \textbf{Adversarial Attacks} are by digital synthetic data.
-The synthetic human motion can be generated by the method in~\cite{everybodydance}.
-There is also a large synthetic gait dataset, VersatileGait~\cite{dataset2021versatilegait}.
-Currently, no work on adversarial gait attacks is found in the literature.
-However, it is feasible to generate walking videos for gait recognition from a subject's walking style and his/her body appearance.
+Unlike presentation attacks, which rely on physical objects, adversarial attacks are based on generative models that can synthesize realistic data~\cite{yu2017gaitgan}.
+The advancement of generative models, such as stable diffusion models, has enabled the creation of high-quality and lifelike faces and human figures through extensive training on large datasets.
+While it is feasible to generate single frames that preserve identity with high fidelity, gait recognition systems require sequential data, necessitating both fidelity and temporal consistency.
+Further research is needed to explore these two critical aspects of fidelity and consistency in the context of gait recognition to enhance its robustness against adversarial attacks.

 \item \textbf{Template attacks} is to reconstruct images or videos from templates that are extracted by a biometrics system.
-Studies on face~\cite{facetemplateattack} and other biometric features have shown its feasibility.
-Unlike presentation and adversarial attacks, gait template attacks have no obvious differences from other biometric features such as the face, fingerprint, or iris.
-All methods to attack face recognition or against template attacks on face recognition can also be used for gait recognition.
-Gait template attack may be more complicated than the face because gait data is typically in a higher-dimensional space than face data.
-But it is not impossible.
+Studies on face~\cite{facetemplateattack} have shown its feasibility.
+Unlike presentation and adversarial attacks, template attacks are manipulated at the feature level so that gait template attacks can borrow insights from other biometric features such as the face, fingerprint, or iris.

 \end{itemize}